Agoric/agoric-sdk/packages/store/README.md

+# TODO REWRITE

 # Store

 A wrapper around JavaScript Map.

 Store adds some additional functionality on top of Map.